sourcegraph/about/blogposts/2020/a-different-way-to-think-about-code-ownership.md

 ## Validation

-I had a hypothesis—that we needed something other than CODEOWNERS—but it needed validation.
+I had a hypothesis—that we needed something other than CODEOWNERS to create code ownership—but it needed validation.
 Was the team feeling the same pains and observing the same patterns as I was?
 Was continuing to use CODEOWNERS a viable solution moving forward?

 To get the sentiment of the team, [I opened a pull request that proposed deleting CODEOWNERS with my reasons](https://github.com/sourcegraph/sourcegraph/pull/11718) and asked the entire team to submit anonymous feedback.
 Here were the results: